Black-and-white warbler: Taxonomy

+The black-and-white warbler was formally described in 1766 by the Swedish naturalist Carl Linnaeus in the twelfth edition of his Systema Naturae under the binomial name Motacilla varia.
+The specific epithet is from Latin varius meaning "various", "diverse" or "variegated".
+Linnaeus based his entry of the "small black and white bird" that had been described by the Irish physician Hans Sloane in 1725 and "Le Figuier varié de S. Domingue" that had been described by the French ornithologist Louis Vieillot in 1760.
+Linnaeus specified the location as Jamaica and Dominica but this was restricted to Santo Domingo in the Dominican Republic by the American Ornithologists' Union in 1910.
+The black-and-white warbler is now the only species placed in the genus Mniotilta that was introduced by the French ornithologist Louis Vieillot in 1816.
+The genus name combines the Ancient Greek μνιον/mnion meaning "seaweed" (clearly an error for μνιοεις/mnioeis meaning "moss") and τιλλω/tillō meaning "to pluck".
+The species is monotypic: no subspecies are recognised.

+The black-and-white warbler is known to hybridize with the cerulean warbler (Setophaga cerulea) and Blackburnian warbler (Setophaga fusca).
+However, it is not closely related to the genus Setophaga.

 Description

 The black-and-white warbler is 11 cm to 13 cm in length with a mass of 8 g to 15 g grams.
-Wingspan ranges from 7.1-8.7 in (18-22 cm).
+Wingspan ranges from 7.1 to 8.7 in (18–22 cm).
 True to their name, black-and-white warblers are black and white in colour.
 Both sexes have black and white crowns with a white eyebrow, black streaking on a white belly, black wings with two white wing bars, a black tail, a black-and-white streaked back, streaky undertail coverts, and grey-black legs and feet.
 Breeding males have a black-and-white streaked throat and black cheek, while females have a grey cheek and a white-cream coloured throat and sides.
-First fall males are very similar to adult females in colour and patterning, while first fall females resemble to adult females but with less streaking and a more noticeable buffy wash.
-Juveniles are heavily spotted, and are similar to first fall individuals otherwise.
+First fall males are very similar to adult females in colour and patterning, while first fall females resemble adult females but with less streaking and a more noticeable buffy wash.
+Juveniles are heavily spotted, but are similar to first fall individuals otherwise.

 This species is 12 cm long and weighs 11 g.
 The summer male black-and-white warbler is boldly streaked in black and white, and the bird has been described as a flying humbug.
 Each wing is black with two white wing bars.
 Female and juvenile plumages are similar, but duller and less streaky than males.

 This warbler can be confused with the blackpoll warbler (Setophaga striata).
 The blackpoll warbler is also black and white in its summer plumage, but has a solid black cap.
 The black-and-white warbler can also be confused behaviourally with the pine warbler (Setophaga pinus) and yellow-throated warbler (Setophaga dominica).